marco76/marco76.github.io/_posts/2020-01-23-java-records.md

 If you are using a _single file program_ you need the _source_ flag: `java --enable-preview --source 14 [source].java`

-For this post I used JShell.
+The code in this post has been tested with JShell using OpenJDK build 14-ea+32-1423.

 ### minimalistic
 ```java